-Teams are responsible for cleaning and disinfecting their vans.
-At a minimum, all commonly touched surfaces on the vans should be cleaned and disinfected before and after each use.
+Teams are responsible for cleaning and disinfecting their buses, or ensuring this is done by the providing company.
+At a minimum, all commonly touched surfaces on the buses should be cleaned and disinfected before and after each use.
 Doors and windows should remain open during the cleaning.
 Individuals who are conducting the cleaning should wear disposable gloves compatible with the products being used as well as any other PPE required.
 All cleaning products will used following the manufacturer's guidance.
+In addition, drivers should make appropriate use of PPE, including wearing masks, as well as undergoing daily symptom checks.